Meadow's law: History

-The name is derived from the controversial British paediatrician Roy Meadow, who until 2003 was seen by many as "Britain's most eminent paediatrician" and leading expert on child abuse.
-Meadow's reputation went into decline with a series of legal reverses for his theories, and in July 2005 he was struck off the medical register by the General Medical Council for tendering misleading evidence.
-Meadow's licence was reinstated in February 2006 by a London court.
+The concept was proposed by British paediatrician Roy Meadow, who until 2003 was seen by many as "Britain's most eminent paediatrician" and leading expert on child abuse.
+His reputation went into decline with a series of legal reverses for his theories, and in July 2005 he was struck off the medical register by the General Medical Council for tendering misleading evidence.
+His licence was reinstated in February 2006 by a London court.

-Meadow attributes many unexplained infant deaths to the disorder or condition in mothers called Munchausen syndrome by proxy.
-According to this diagnosis some parents, especially mothers, harm or even kill their children as a means of calling attention to themselves.
+Meadow attributed many unexplained infant deaths to the disorder or condition in mothers called Munchausen syndrome by proxy.
+According to this diagnosis, some parents, especially mothers, harm or even kill their children as a means of calling attention to themselves.
 Its existence has been confirmed by cases where parents have been caught on video surveillance actively harming their children, but its frequency is subject to debate as Meadow claimed to have destroyed the original data which he used to substantiate the law.

 As a result of the 1993 trial of Beverley Allitt, a paediatric nurse convicted of killing four children under her care and injuring five others, Meadow's ideas gained ascendancy in British child protection circles, and mothers were convicted of murder on the basis of his expert testimony.
 Thousands of children were removed from their parents and taken into care or fostered out because they were deemed to be 'at risk'.
 From 2003, however, the tide of opinion turned: a number of high-profile acquittals cast doubt on the validity of 'Meadow's Law'.
 Several convictions were reversed, and many more came under review.